 - Engaging parents in reunification

-- Reunification assessment
+- Reunification with relatives

-- Reunification with substance-abusing parents
+- Reunification with parents who are incarcerated

-- Preventing re-entry
+- Preventing placement re-entry

 Cornerstone Advocacy in the First 60 Days: Achieving Safe and Lasting Reunification for Families (PDF - 264 KB)

-New York State Child Welfare Court Improvement Project
+New York State Child Welfare Court Improvement Project (2011)

-CWCIP Best Practice Bulletin, 3(1), 2011
+CWCIP Best Practice Bulletin, 3(1)

 Summarizes key elements of the Cornerstone approach to supporting family reunification with intensive advocacy during the first 60 days of a child welfare case and the use of preliminary conferences to ensure timely and well-informed decisions regarding placement, visiting, and services.
 A preliminary conference checklist and list of resources are also included.